Marfan syndrome: Eyes

 In Marfan syndrome, the health of the eye can be affected in many ways, but the principal change is partial lens dislocation, where the lens is shifted out of its normal position.
-This occurs because of weakness in the ciliary zonules, the connective tissue strands which suspend the lens within the eye.
+This occurs because of weakness in the ciliary zonules, the connective tissue strands that suspend the lens within the eye.
 The mutations responsible for Marfan syndrome weaken the zonules and cause them to stretch.
-The inferior zonules are most frequently stretched resulting in the lens shifting upwards and outwards, but it can shift in other directions as well.
+The inferior zonules are most frequently stretched, resulting in the lens shifting upwards and outwards, but it can shift in other directions, as well.
 Nearsightedness (myopia), and blurred vision are common due to connective tissue defects in the eye.
 Farsightedness can also result particularly if the lens is highly subluxated.
 Subluxation (partial dislocation) of the lens can be detected clinically in about 60% of people with Marfan syndrome by the use of a slit-lamp biomicroscope.
 If the lens subluxation is subtle, then imaging with high-resolution ultrasound biomicroscopy might be used.

 Other signs and symptoms affecting the eye include increased length along an axis of the globe, myopia, corneal flatness, strabismus, exotropia, and esotropia.
 Those with MFS are also at a high risk for early glaucoma and early cataracts, as well as retinal detachment, the latter one of the reasons that people with Marfan may be advised to avoid contact sports and activities that risk falls.

 Cardiovascular system

-The most serious signs and symptoms associated with Marfan syndrome involve the cardiovascular system: undue fatigue, shortness of breath, heart palpitations, racing heartbeats, or chest pain radiating to the back, shoulder, or arm.
+The most serious signs and symptoms associated with Marfan syndrome involve the cardiovascular system - undue fatigue, shortness of breath, heart palpitations, racing heartbeats, or chest pain radiating to the back, shoulder, or arm.
 Cold arms, hands, and feet can also be linked to MFS because of inadequate circulation.
-A heart murmur, abnormal reading on an ECG, or symptoms of angina can indicate further investigation.
+A heart murmur, abnormal reading on an electrocardiogram, or symptoms of angina can indicate further investigation.
 The signs of regurgitation from prolapse of the mitral or aortic valves (which control the flow of blood through the heart) result from cystic medial degeneration of the valves, which is commonly associated with MFS (see mitral valve prolapse, aortic regurgitation).
 However, the major sign that would lead a doctor to consider an underlying condition is a dilated aorta or an aortic aneurysm.
 Sometimes, no heart problems are apparent until the weakening of the connective tissue (cystic medial degeneration) in the ascending aorta causes an aortic aneurysm or aortic dissection, a surgical emergency.
 An aortic dissection may be fatal, especially if diagnosis is delayed, and presents with pain radiating down the back, giving a tearing sensation.
 Even when the aortic root has been operated on previously, a person with MFS may suffer a Type B dissection in the descending aorta.
 This type is less likely to require surgery, but can still be fatal.

 Because underlying connective tissue abnormalities cause MFS, the incidence of dehiscence of prosthetic mitral valve is increased.
 Care should be taken to attempt repair of damaged heart valves rather than replacement.